GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/03/index.md

 pane to check that your maskable icon will look good on Android Oreo devices.
 Check out [Are my current icons ready?][29] to learn more.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/IRDdXdCbPKD2wkKWdPlk.png", alt="The "Show only the minimum safe area for maskable icons" checkbox", width="800", height="626" %}
+{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/IRDdXdCbPKD2wkKWdPlk.png", alt="The 'Show only the minimum safe area for maskable icons' checkbox", width="800", height="626" %}

 !!!.aside.aside--note